-NADJA WOHLLEBEN is an independent photojournalist, documentary photographer and cultural anthropologist based in Berlin, Germany.
-Besides her intimate personal work, she focusses on women, identity and human rights.
+NADJA WOHLLEBEN is an award-winning photojournalist and documentary photographer based in Berlin, Germany.
+In her work, she focusses on women, identity and human rights.
 Nadja is specifically interested in stories about women warriors.
 Since 2017, she has been working on her long-term project AMAZONS, for which she collects stories of inspiring, fighting females around the world, ultimately creating an atlas of warrior women worldwide.

 Nadja is a member of Women Photograph and is represented by laif photo agency.